ethnh/ethnh/README.md

 Maps, live location updates for friends, public transportation, and local events.
 Track and visualize locations over time for activities and interactions within your private community.

 Discovery Tools:
 Visualize local events, friend activities, and administrative zone-based discussions on an interactive map.
-Enable users to explore city-wide topics and discover relevant content through AI-driven recommendations tailored to user interests and locations.
+Looking at bluesky and mastodon for recommendation feed algorithms.

 Community Empowerment:
 Encourage participation through graph-visualized friend activity maps, local discovery systems, and decentralized collaboration to allow users to shape their own environments.